tomswinburne/tomswinburne.github.io/index.md

 <br>
 <br>
 <u><strong>Learning Multiscale Material Models</strong></u><br>
 Metallic alloys are uniquely strong, ductile and reusable, essential for transportation and energy production.
-Diagnosis and mitigation of component failure remains a grand challenge, reducing performance and raising costs (2-3% of US GDP for fatigue failure).
-Physically faithful predictive models are needed as experiments are typically indirect, destructive and expensive.
+Diagnosis and mitigation of component failure remains a grand challenge, reducing performance and raising costs (2-3% of US GDP for fatigue).
+Physically faithful predictive models are needed as experiments are typically indirect, destructive and expensive- available data is too sparse for learning alone.

 Our research pushes the frontier of multi-scale modelling for metals, connecting atomic dynamics to microstructure and mechanical properties.
-We blend mechanics, physics, applied mathematics and machine learning to build models that can learn from sparse data sources and produce predictions with robust error bars.
+We draw from mechanics, physics, applied mathematics and machine learning to build models that can learn top-down and bottom-up, producing predictions with robust error bars.

 <u><strong>Current research topics</strong></u><br>
-Projects balance applications with theory/development depending on your interests.<br>
+Projects balance applications with theory/development depending on student interests.
-See <a href="https://tomswinburne.github.io/team">here</a> for open positions in Michigan and with collaborators in Paris.
+<a href="https://tomswinburne.github.io/team">Open positions</a> in Michigan and with collaborators in Paris.
 - <em>Application focus:</em>
     - Slip transfer in complex dislocation networks
     - High-dpa irradiation damage for nuclear fusion